ttanlaka/splunk-installation-/README.md

 # splunk-installation-
-Installing a splunk instance on a Linux (Fedora) machine
+Installing a splunk instance on Linux (Fedora)